What is a calendar week?

 - And 5 hours on Saturday

-They’ve worked 43 hours during the calendar week (Sunday–Saturday) and are owed 3 hours of overtime, even if your payroll week ends on a different day.
+They’ve worked 43 hours during the calendar week (Sunday–Saturday) and are owed 3 hours of overtime.

 Calendar week in scheduling and time tracking